Digital History of the 17th-Century West

 WisdomMaps: The Future of the Past

-Experience our digital history of the 17th-century West and its unique civilizations with WisdomMaps!
+Experience our digital history of the 17th-century West with WisdomMaps!

 During the 18th century, slave trading and the excesses of colonial misrule in America encouraged Enlightenment thinking’s support of the American, French, and Haitian Revolutions.
 Revolutions challenged decayed monarchical and aristocratic power structures including the slave trade.

 This was also the “century of lights” and the “century of reason”.
 In Britain, the Industrial Revolution brought massive change to human society and the environment.
 Philosophers dreamed of a brighter age, but for some, the dream became the nightmare of the French Revolution of 1789 and its Reign of Terror.
 At first, many monarchies of Europe supported the humanistic ideals of the Enlightenment, but they soon came to perceived their threat to their own power, and they responded by forming coalitions to stave off revolution.

 The music of the Late Baroque period gave us Johann Sebastian Bach and George Frederic Handel, and the classical period gave us Joseph Haydn and Wolfgang Amadeus Mozart.